|June 7||Organized in Corinth, Mississippi under Colonel Erasmus R. Burt, Lieutenant Colonel Thomas M. Griffin and Major Eli G. Henry.|

 Second Battle of Fredericksburg (Chancellorsville campaign)

 The regiment was commanded by Colonel Thomas M. Griffin.
 It and the 21st Mississippi defended Marye’s Heights, with the 18th behind the stone wall along the sunken road and 21st higher up on the heights.
 Attacked by ten Union regiments, the Confederate line held at first but eventually gave way.
-The regiment lost 25 men killed.
-Major Campbell and 43 other men were wounded.
-Colonel Griffin and the 226 survivors surrendered.
+The regiment lost 25 men killed and and 43 men were wounded.
+Major Campbell was mortally wounded.
+Colonel Griffin, Lieutenant Colonel Luse and 226 survivors were captured along with the regiment’s colors.

 |May 5||Major Campbell escaped but died of his wounds after reaching Southern lines.
 Captain George B. Gerald of Company F was promoted to major.|